glycerine/cshared-osx-issue/README.md

 With go 1.5.1 and at tip, I'm seeing what looks like a bug when c-shared .so libraries are used.

-On linux: loading a cshared library disables the previously installed interrupt handler for SIGINT.
+On both linux and OSX: linking in a cshared library disables the previously installed interrupt handler for SIGINT.

 ~~~
 [jaten@buzz cshared-osx-issue]$ go version